One-and-One Count (Slow-Pitch)

 - Three-and-Two Count StrategyThree-and-two count strategy is the hitting approach a batter takes on a full count, where the next pitch either ends the at-bat with a walk or a strikeout, demanding a swing decision that protects the plate rather than hunting for a perfect pitch.

-- Strike Zone – Slow-PitchThe slow-pitch strike zone is the area over home plate between the batter's back knee and the top of the shoulders where a legal, properly arced pitch must land to be called a strike.
+- Strike Zone – Slow-PitchThe slow-pitch strike zone (USA Softball) is the space over home plate between the batter's back shoulder and front knee.
+A strike is a legal, properly arced pitch that passes through that zone in flight.
+At the same time, mat-play leagues instead call strikes on pitches that land on the plate or strike mat.

-- Plate DisciplinePlate discipline is the ability to identify pitches outside the strike zone and choose not to swing, allowing the count to work in the hitter's favor or earning a free base.
+- Plate DisciplinePlate discipline is the ability to identify pitches outside the strike zone and choose not to swing.
+This allows the count to work in the hitter's favor or earning a free base.

-- Time Limit RuleA time limit rule sets a maximum game duration — commonly 50 to 70 minutes in recreational slow pitch — after which no new inning starts, keeping league schedules on track across multiple fields and multiple games per night.
+- Time Limit RuleA time limit rule sets a maximum game duration.
+This means commonly 50 to 70 minutes in recreational slow pitch.
+This means after which no new inning starts.
+This keeps league schedules on track across multiple fields and multiple games per night.

 Related guides & benchmarks